algorithmiaio/dev-center/_pages/platform/advanced-governance-reporting.md

 ### Organization admin

-From an [organization's profile]({{site.baseurl}}/platform/organizations), organization admins can view resource consumption data for organizations for which they're an admin, for members of those organizations, and for algorithms owned by those organizations.
+Organization admins can view resource consumption data for organizations for which they're an admin, for members of those organizations, and for algorithms owned by those organizations.

 #### Organization-level reporting

-At the organization level, data can be grouped by organization-owned algorithm or member account as needed.
+From the **Reporting** tab of an [organization's profile]({{site.baseurl}}/platform/organizations), data can be grouped by organization-owned algorithm or member account as needed.

 ![Org admin org report](/developers/images/post_images/advanced_reporting/governance_reporting_org_report.png)